Ideal class group of an extension of rings and Picard group: Introduction

 Although the total ring of fractions in general is not a functorial construction, for some extensions of rings $A\subseteq B$ that makes it functorial (including all extensions of integral domains), we obtain the following exact sequence of Abelian groups (see Theorem \ref{Coro ilginch uch}):

 Next we will examine the vanishing aspect of the ideal class group.
-In this regard, in Theorem \ref{Lemma TH 2}, we prove a general result which asserts that if an extension of rings has a retraction, then its ideal class group is trivial.
+In this regard, in Corollary \ref{Lemma TH 2}, we show that if an extension of rings has a retraction, then its ideal class group is trivial.
 As an application, we show that for any commutative ring $A$ and for any commutative monoid $M$, the ideal class group of the monoid-ring extension $A\subseteq A[M]$ is trivial.
 In particular, the ideal class groups of the polynomial ring extensions $A\subseteq A[x]$ and $A\subseteq A[x,x^{-1}]$ are trivial.
 The ideal class group of the extension $A\subseteq A[[x]]$ is also trivial.
+In this regard, we also show that the ideal class group of any extension of rings $A\subseteq B$ with $A$ has finitely many maximal ideals is trivial as well (see Theorem \ref{lemma toofan 20}).
 In other words, every invertible ideal of these extensions is principal.

-Finally, we give another important example showing that the kernel of the canonical group map $\Pic(A)\rightarrow\Pic(B)$, induced by a ring extension $A\subseteq B$, is very sensitive to changes in scalars (see Example \ref{Example 3 three}).
+Finally, we give another important example showing that there are some ring extensions $A\subseteq B$ such that the kernel of the canonical group map $\Pic(A)\rightarrow\Pic(B)$ is very sensitive to changes in scalars (see Example \ref{Example 3 three}).